Dentures, or false teeth as they are better known, bring to mind for many of us an image of a set of teeth in a glass of water.

 If you have to have teeth taken out before the denture is made, in some instances, you will be required to wait several weeks, or even months, to ensure the gums and bone heal before fitting them.

 This means you have to go without teeth for a period of time.

 In other instances however, they can be fitted straight after the teeth removal, meaning you will not have to go without any teeth at all.

 The drawback of immediate fitting is that the gums and jawbone will relatively quickly alter in shape after the removal of teeth.
-It will probably mean going back for alterations or possibly a whole new set of dentures to ensure a good fit.
+The bone that used to support your teeth can actually take up to 6 months to finish changing shape when you have teeth removed.
+This will probably mean going back for alterations or possibly a whole new set of dentures to ensure a good fit.

-Subject to your dental practice and circumstances, you can see either a dentist or a dental technician to get a set of dentures fitted.
+Subject to your dental practice and circumstances, you can see either a dentist or a clinical dental technician to get a set of complete dentures fitted.